What is bed rotting, and is the trend ruining your mattress? The experts weigh in

-A new TikTok phenomenon presented as a way of self-care could make your mattress quickly deteriorate
+Experts warn that the TikTok 'bed rotting' phenomenon presented as a means of self-care could actually damage your mattress

 (Image credit: Future PLC/Dominic Blackmore)

-Originating on TikTok (of course it is), the bed rotting trend has nothing to do with your actual bed frame rotting.
-Don’t worry we’re not recommending you let your bed rot as the next bedroom design tip.
-Even though that’s where our minds went the first time we heard the term.
+What is bed rotting?
+Well, this phenomenon originated on TikTok (of course), but don't worry, the bed rotting trend has nothing to do with your actual bed frame rotting.
+Although that’s where our minds went the first time we heard the term!

-It actually refers to a more extreme version of an activity most of us have partaken in at some point - laying in bed for long periods of time without moving a muscle, bingeing favourite TV shows, scrolling through Instagram or/and eating.
+It actually refers to a more extreme version of an activity most of us have partaken in at some point – namely laying in bed for long periods of time without moving a muscle, and likely bingeing our favourite TV show, scrolling through Instagram, or/and eating whilst we're at it.

 Bedroom with wooden wall paneling and a knitted throw on bed